AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-use-interactive-hive.md

 ---
-title: Use Interactive Hive in HDInsight | Azure
+title: Use Interactive Hive in HDInsight - Azure | Azure
 description: Learn how to use Interactive Hive (Hive on LLAP) in HDInsight.
 keywords: ''
 services: hdinsight